lmcrean/Crocodile-Kingdom/issues.md

 That concludes the essential structure of the card game.

-## 1.2 Turn Counter is not working
+## 1.2 Turn Counter is not updating

 <img src ="assets/media/issues/1.2.gif" width=500>

 - turn counter does not update
-- additional bug where the board seems to lock up after 2 clicks? seems ok on 2nd tests.

 HTML:
 ```html